juanfonsecaLS1/TT_-Scottish_Household_Survey/README.md

     ## 14 13 [Day trip]                               11.9  0.00470
     ## 15 27 [Escort - other]                          1.58 0.000625

-The `summary_purpose` object has some labelled columns, that includes the coded variables.
-The following code allows us to extract the labels for the trip purposes
+The `summary_purpose` object has coded variables which are stored as labelled vectors.
+The following code allows us to extract the labels from the `purpose_old` column.

 ``` r
 summary_purpose = summary_purpose |>